ofajs/ofa-v4-docs/docs/en/api/temp-syntax/fill.md

 # x-fill

-Use the `x-fill` component for list rendering; set the `value` attribute to populate the array data.
+Use the `x-fill` component for list rendering; set the `value` property to populate the array data.

 In `x-fill`, you can use special variables `$index` to represent the index of the current list item, and `$data` to represent the data of the list item itself.